If you could invite anyone to a dinner party, dead or alive, who would you choose?

 Sir David Attenborough – Naturalist

-As a nature-lover myself, I admire that Sir David Attenborough dedicated his life to the plant and animal world.
+As a nature-lover myself, I admire that Sir David Attenborough dedicated his entire life to the plant and animal world.
 In his early years, he was commissioned by the London Zoo to “retrieve” animals from their own natural habitat to study and be put on display.
-That’s just how it was done in the early days.
+That was how it was done in the early days.
 Since then, he has educated and taught us that humans’ destruction of the environment could have been stopped or reversed and that extinction (in most cases) could have been prevented.

 Quote from 2006 documentary “Can We Save Planet Earth?”

 “In the past, we didn’t understand the effect of our actions.
 Unknowingly, we sowed the wind and now, literally, we are reaping the whirlwind.
 But we no longer have that excuse: now we do recognise the consequences of our behaviour.
 Now surely, we must act to reform it — individually and collectively, nationally and internationally — or we doom future generations to catastrophe.”